-- (1) The assumption on finite generation of G was not used directly in the arguments above, however, to be able to use the crucial Theorem 2.4, we need to assume that G is finitely generated.
-It is still possible that Theorem 3.7 is true without the assumption that G is finitely generated, since we do not have a counterexample for such a more general statement. - (2) Hoffmann conjectured ([10, Conjecture 5.2]) that if a theory T has a model companion and a group G is finite, then the theory of G-actions on models of T has a model companion as well.
+3.7 is true without the assumption that G is finitely generated, since we do not have a counterexample for such a more general statement.

+- (2) Hoffmann conjectured ([10, Conjecture 5.2]) that if a theory T has a model companion and a group G is finite, then the theory of G-actions on models of T has a model companion as well.
 If we take for T the theory of difference fields (which are \mathbb{Z} -fields in our terminology) and for G any finite non-trivial group, then the theory of G-actions on models of T is the same as the theory of $(\mathbb{Z} \times G)$ -fields.
-By Corollary 3.8, the theory $(\mathbb{Z} \times G)$ -TCF does not exists, so we get a counterexample to Hoffmann's conjecture.

-(3) It was also conjectured (private communications) that if G and H are groups and the theories G-TCF and H-TCF exist, then the theory (GH)-TCF exists as well.
+By Corollary 3.8, the theory $(\mathbb{Z} \times G)$ -TCF does not exist, so we get a counterexample to Hoffmann's conjecture. - (3) It was also conjectured (private communications with Moshe Kamensky) that if G and H are groups and the theories G-TCF and H-TCF exist, then the theory (G H)-TCF exists as well.
 Using Corollary 3.8, we can see that this not the case when the groups G, H are finite and non-trivial.